Skip to Content

 Sugar Free pie and cake options on the dessert table

-On the beverage front, both milk and Pepsi products were served.
+On the beverage front, milk and Pepsi products were served.

 Omelet Station at Circus Circus Buffet

-• Coming in, I had low expectations around cleanliness but was pleasantly surprised with how spotless the buffet was.
-While buffets with lower price points tend to take a bit more abuse from their customers, the Buffet at Circus Circus was impressively clean.
+• I had low expectations, but was pleasantly surprised by how spotless the buffet was.
+Cheap buffets tend to take more abuse from customers, but this one was impressively clean.

-• In addition to being clean, the buffet’s initial presentation was also better than I expected.
+• Food presentation also exceeded expectations.
 Trays of food were full and generally visually appealing.
-Nothing really had that “picked over” look which is a huge turn-off.
+Nothing had that “picked over” or “I’ve been sitting under this lamp forever” look.

-• Overall, I found the food to be OK.
-Items I most enjoyed included the shrimp scampi, fried shrimp, baked chicken (rotisserie chicken), and au gratin potatoes.
-Ultimately, I left satisfied although nothing stood out as being a “signature” type item.
+• The food is OK.
+My favorites included the shrimp scampi, fried shrimp, baked chicken (rotisserie chicken), and au gratin potatoes.
+Ultimately, I left satisfied, though there was no “signature” item.

 The Not So Good

-• On that same note, the lack of a “signature” type item was disappointing, but not unexpected at the price point.
-I would have loved to see prime rib, crab legs, or another “higher value” type item at the buffet.
+• The lack of a “signature” type item was disappointing, but not unexpected at the price point.
+I’d love to see prime rib, crab legs, or another “higher value” type item at the buffet.

-• Although the presentation was on point, there were items that didn’t live up to their pleasing looks.
+• Although the presentation was on point, some items didn’t live up to their appearance.
 Specifically, the BBQ rib I was jacked to dig into was a disappointing combination of cold/lukewarm and tough as leather.

 Ribs, poptatoes, fried shrimp, and chicken on a plate